-Is this a Mandated Report made under Sec 14, Children First Act 2015?
-No Mandated Person's Type
+Is this a Mandated Report made under Sec 14, Ch ildren First Act 2 2015?
+Yes No

+Mandated Person's Type ı 1 ı

+7

 7. Details of Other Persons Where a Joint Report is Being Made

 First Name Surname

-Address If Organisation
+Address If Organisation n

-reporting in a Position Held
+reporting in a Position Hel d

 professional Mobile No.

-capacity, please use your Telephone No.
+capacity, please Telephone N Jo.

-professional
+use your relephone •0.

-address
+professional address

-Eircode Email Address
+Eircode Email Addre

+Elicode Elliali Addre 33

 First Name Surname

+Address if •

-Address If Organisation
+Organisation

-reporting in a Position Held
+reporting in a professional Position Hel a

-professional Mobile No.

-capacity, please Telephone No.
+capacity, please Mobile No.

-use your relephone No.
+use your Telephone N lo.

 professional

 address

-Eircode Email Address
+Eircode Email Addre SS

 8. Parents Aware of Report

-Are the child's parents/carers aware that this concern is being reported to Tusla?
-Yes No If the parent/carer does not know, please indicate reasons:
+Are the child's parents/carers aware that this Yes No

+concern is being reported to Tusla?

+If the parent/carer does not know, please

+indicate reasons:

 9. Relationships

 Details of Mother

 First Name Surname

 Address Mobile No.

-Telephone No.
+Telephone N lo.

-Email Address
+Email Addre

 Eircode

 Is the Mother a Legal Guardian?
-Yes Do
+Yes No

+The same of the sa

 Details of Father

 First Name Surname

 Address Mobile No.

-Telephone No.
+, idd.
+533 Telephone N lo.

+-

-Email Address
+Email Addre SS

 Eircode